-Postoperative pulmonary complications (PCCs) occur as frequently as cardiac complications during noncardiac related surgeries.1
+Postoperative pulmonary complications (PCCs) occur as frequently as cardiac complications during noncardiac related surgeries.

 PCCs are associated with increased morbidity and mortality, and using lung-protective ventilation can help reduce the risk of PCCs with the goal of improving patient outcomes.1

-Achieving therapeutic tidal volumes and positive end-expiratory pressure (PEEP) are vital to lung-protective ventilation but concrete guidelines for these interventions continues to be of controversy.
+Achieving therapeutic tidal volumes and positive end expiratory pressure (PEEP) are vital to lung-protective ventilation, but concrete guidelines for these interventions continue to be of controversy.

 Establishing guidelines for patients specifically around PEEP in the operating room has been a challenge.
 In fact, the only established guidelines state to use ‘high’ or ‘low’ PEEP depending on the patient’s respiratory status.2

-A plausible reason for a lack of conclusive guidelines and settings is the need for highly individualized PEEP settings.
-Although there are no formal guidelines, there have been studies exploring the benefits of individualized PEEP as well as censuses-based recommendations have been made by experts around the globe.
+A plausible reason for the lack of conclusive guidelines and settings is the need for highly individualized PEEP settings.
+Although there are no formal guidelines, studies have explored the benefits of individualized PEEP, and consensus-based recommendations have been made by experts around the globe.

 This article explores three benefits and highlights the importance of highly individualized PEEP during surgery.